wp-plugins/ads-campaigns/readme.txt

 **Translated in 35 Languages:** Each app has been translated into 35 languages, including all user-facing text and share messages.

-**Like-Gate Option:** You can require that users “Like” your Facebook Page before they can enter your contest.
+**Like-Gate Option:** You can require that users "Like" your Facebook Page before they can enter your contest.

 **Custom Header Banner:** Upload a custom banner image to fit your brand.